“I’m Excited to Visit Hawaii for the 3rd Time in a Little Over a Month”

 What was the least expected way you’ve earned miles or points?

 Calling a credit card company to complain and getting 2,000 American Airlines miles for my trouble was a surprise.
 I had previously called on a Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® to get my annual fee waived and was inquiring why it was taking so long to get the $95 credit.
+The information for the Citi AAdvantage Platinum Select card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 Long story short, they had agreed to waive the annual fee if I used the card for 5 purchases in the next 90 days.
 I immediately used it 5 times in the next 3 days, however, it turns out it took 48 hours for it to be entered into the system, so my 1st 2 purchases did not count!